Pegah-Ardehkhani/Customer-Churn-Prediction-and-Analysis/README.md

 ## Objectives 🏆

-In this projects below questions will be answered:
+In this project, these questions will be answered:

 * [x] What's the % of Customers Churn and customers that keep in with the active services?
 * [x] Is there any patterns in Customers Churn based on the gender?